simonstratmann/intellij_gitlab_pipeline_monitor/readme.md

-# Gitlab Pipeline Viewer
+# Pipeline Viewer

 <!-- Plugin description -->
-**Gitlab Pipeline Viewer** allows you you track gitlab build pipelines for your projects directly from inside IntelliJ and other Jetbrains products.
+**Pipeline Viewer** allows you you track gitlab build pipelines for your projects directly from inside IntelliJ and other Jetbrains products.

 <!-- Plugin description end -->